NikKowPHP/social-brain/TASKS.md

 - [x] Finalize Chapter 10 with strategic refinements on code-switching and field work.
 - [x] Create Chapter 11 on the neuroscience of feedback.
 - [x] Finalize Chapter 11 with refined protocols on neuroplasticity and habit formation.
+- [x] Create Chapter 12 and Conclusion to finalize the book's main content.